ieee-ceda-datc/datc-rdf-calibrations/README.md

 ## Static IR Drop Calibration Data
-The static IR drop calibration data is currently availble for the SKY130 enablement.
-Golden data static IR drop data is anonymized and made availble on a per instance basis for `aes_cipher_top` and the `jpeg_encoder` in a JSON format.
+The static IR drop calibration data is currently availble for the SKY130HD and SKY130HS enablement.
+Golden data static IR drop data is anonymized and made availble in a JSON format.
 The location of voltage sources using which these golden per instance IR drop values are obtained are also anonymized and reported in a JSON format. **The IR drop calibration numbers are obtained using the same `.def`, `.v`, `.sdc`, and `.spef` as the timing calibration results.**

 ### JSON Format Description